-Included within other current assets in the consolidated balance sheets are receivables derived from physician practice revenue, amounts due from related parties, obligated Federal Emergency Management Agency ("FEMA") reimbursement of qualifying expenses, prepaid expenses, and inventory.
+Included within other current assets in the consolidated balance sheets are amounts due from related parties, obligated Federal Emergency Management Agency ("FEMA") reimbursement of qualifying expenses, prepaid expenses, and inventory.

 Inventories

 Inventories, primarily supplies, are included in other current assets and are stated at the lower of cost or net realizable value using the first-in, first-out method.